getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 In the early days of Evolve OS, building packages was done through handwriting XML files called `pspec.xml` and the configure, build, and install instructions via Python in `actions.py`.
 This made building packages tedious, repetitive, and had a fairly high barrier to entry.
 Packaging on Evolve OS (and naturally Solus) forever changed when Ikey introduced ypkg, our modern declarative, structured format on top of YAML, that not only combined package metadata (like name, version, summary, description, patterns, etc.) but **also** the instructions for configuring, building, and installing it. ypkg has also enabled us to enforce a level of consistency as a result of defaults for package splitting and macros for shorthand methods to perform various build operations for GNU Autotools, Haskell, Meson, Perl, Python, etc. If you'd like to see more about Package.yml, check [here](https://solus-project.com/articles/packaging/package.yml/en/).

 However, there has been a small subset of packages that we've only recently been capable of converting over to our modern build format.
 With tooling like `qol-assist` and `usysconf` in November and December respectively, we no longer need to rely on legacy systems like COMAR for various post-install triggers and this enables us to centralize them.
-Additionally in November we added support for prefixless package names with `^` name specifier (we'll get into this in a sec).
+Additionally in November we added support for prefix-less package names with `^` name specifier (we'll get into this in a sec).
 All of this new tooling and improvements has opened the door to us being able to convert our kernels, NVIDIA drivers, gdm, and more to our ypkg format.

 ### But You Said There's Effort?